siddharthX26/Binary-Classification-Of-Machine-Failures/README.md

 Hi Learners, Today we shall explore the binary classification type of problem.
 This will be fairly light-weight dataset that is synthetically generated from real-world data, and will provide an opportunity to quickly iterate through various model and feature engineering ideas, create visualizations, etc.

+You can find the Dataset Here -> https://www.kaggle.com/competitions/playground-series-s3e17/data

 We follow our ideal ML Approach.

 EDA -> Data Cleaning -> Data Pre-Processing -> Data Visualizaion -> Data Modelling - Model Evaluation.